-Could a neck injection ease tough-to-bear hot flashes?October 13th, 2013 by Barbara Bronson Gray, Healthday Reporter in Health /
+Could a neck injection ease tough-to-bear hot flashes?October 13, 2013 by Barbara Bronson Gray, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—A shot in the neck may curb extreme hot flashes associated with menopause, a small new study suggests.

 Injecting a local anesthetic into an area of the neck that communicates with the brain's temperature regulation zone was associated with a 50 percent reduction in hot flashes among women with moderate to severe symptoms, the researchers reported.